Links

 ⛔ Version should be greater than “0.0.0”.

-💡 Don't forget to update the version number each time you send one, or device will don't see the update.
+💡 Don’t forget to update the version number each time you send one, version number cannot be overrode, or reused after deletion for security reason.

 List